LambdaLabs/docsy-lambda-docs/content/en/cloud/learn-private-ip-address.md

 In the above example, the instance's private IP address is **10.19.60.24**.

 {{% alert title="Tip" color="success" %}}
-If you want your instance's private IP address and that address only, you can run the following command instead:
+If you want your instance's private IP address and only that address, you can run the following command instead:

 ```bash